SacredTravis/Motion-Detection-Recorder-Template/README.md

 # Motion-Detection-Recorder-Template
-This repository contains a template for a motion detection recorder that automatically detects movement while recording and deletes idle frames.
-It provides a simple and efficient solution for capturing video footage while filtering out periods of inactivity.
+This repository contains a template code for a motion detection recorder that automatically detects movement while recording and deletes idle frames.
+It provides a simple solution for capturing video footage while filtering out periods of inactivity.
+NOTE that this is a sample code and it does not work on its own, you need to modify it to your specific needs.

 Features: